mbehr1/dlt-logs/README.md

 - Add button to edit configs.
 - Allow filter add/edit for report, timesync, MSTP and log levels (currently only possible via JSON configuration)
-- Check whether revaling the line on broadcasted time is possible if document is hidden/not visible.
+- Check whether revealing the line on broadcasted time is possible if document is hidden/not visible.
 - Support easier splitting of huge files into files per lifecycle.
 Currently only possible to restrict to lifecycles via Export/filter...
 - Allow merging/opening of multiple DLT files.
 Currently only possible via Export/filter ...
 - Check default colors on multiple color themes.
 Check color contrast to background.